sunpy/sunpy/docs/tutorial/maps.rst

     >>> my_map.dtype  # doctest: +REMOTE_DATA
     dtype('float32')

-Additional, there are several methods that provide basic summary statistics of the data:
+Additionally, there are several methods that provide basic summary statistics of the data:

 .. code-block:: python